When you ask those who know about wine, about Bandol, the same names come up.

 Also on the list is of course Domaine Ott, which I’ve not yet visited, and a few others.

 Domaine La Suffrene also ought to be on anyone’s list for the region.
 Perhaps it is much less well known because the family that own the property, the Gravier’s, have only been doing it for two decades.

 In an appellation where some producers, many in fact, have been making great wines and great value wines at that, for decades longer, Domaine La Suffrene is perhaps a little bit of an outlier.

 Which made me all the more curious to visit the place and meet the winemaker.
 So I did.

-Turning up in late March my Brother in Law Rob and I (the good photos are his) were in for a bit of a treat.
+Turning up in late March my Brother in Law Rob and I were in for a bit of a treat.

 Rather than the quick gaze into the vines from the edge of the property or the cursory tour one sometimes gets, Cédric, who runs Domaine La Suffrene, got us immediately into his 4X4 and off we went into the vineyards, to discuss everything from grape types to soil composition to weather, climate change, wall building and how to best use a tractor on the stark soil of this particular corner of Bandol.

 Prior to 1996, the vineyards at Suffrene were used to grow grapes for the local co-operative.
 When Cédric took over that year, he decided to make their own wine across 50 hectares made up of mini mountain ranges packed with calcareous fossils of the Castellet: the Cadiere and the hillside of Sainte Anne de Castellet.